zudello/zudello-knowledge-base/Knowledge Base/relationships-module/relationships-overview.md

 The Relationships module gives you a central place to manage all business relationships, including:

-- Suppliers for accounts payable
+- Suppliers for accounts payable (see [Managing Supplier Records](managing-supplier-records.md))
-- Customers for accounts receivable
+- Customers for accounts receivable (see [Managing Customer Records](managing-customer-records.md))
-- Employees for expense management and travel
+- Employees for expense management and travel (see [Managing Employee Records](managing-employee-records.md))

 In the Relationships module, you can: